 Patients may experience depression before spine surgery, after surgery or both.
 Many people are surprised at the toll surgery takes on their body and do not realize the length of time it takes to feel “normal” after undergoing a major procedure.
 As your physician, I want to know if you have issues with depression, no matter when it occurs during your treatment or if you have had it previously, before seeing me.

 Working together, we can figure out the best way to treat your depression.
 You may need a referral to talk to a counselor about your feelings and pain.
-OSC has a skilled and caring Medical Psychologist, Dr. Cal Robinson, who specializes in working with people who have chronic pain and depression.
+OSC has a skilled and caring Medical Psychologist, Dr. Andrew Martin, who specializes in working with people who have chronic pain and depression.
 Even just three or four visits can give you the tools you need to cope more effectively with your pain until you recover.

 You may need an anti-depressant medication temporarily, while you are on the mend.
 Some medications, such as Cymbalta, help with depression AND pain.
 Returning to work, even part-time or modified duty can help get you out of the house and back into the world, giving you a sense of duty and purpose.
 I may send you to Physical Therapy or release you to light exercise, because we know that physical exertion is a wonderful natural anti-depressant.

 Finally, talk to me or my PA, Erin, about it.
 There is no reason to be embarrassed or concerned about what anyone will think.
 Depression after spine surgery is a common and treatable condition.
 I will help you find the treatment that will work for you so that you can get back to living the life you want.